euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 ## Sole-tenant nodes
 - Physical CE server that is dedicated to hosting VM instances only for your specific project
 - Workloads that require physical isolation from other workloads or VM in order to meet compliance requirements
-- Like having a payment processing workload that needs to be isolated from other process
+- Like having a payment processing workload that needs to be isolated from other processes
+- All instances belong to the same project
+- The user can use own license

+## Shielded VMs

 ## Auto scaling